 If you’re someone who tends to focus on others, that’s a wonderful quality — we need more kindness and altruism in this world.
 But learning to focus on yourself, and not others, is important, too.
+And it can do a lot for your general happiness.
 As the saying goes, you should always secure your own oxygen mask first.

 If the idea of focusing on yourself makes you uncomfortable, remember this: Self-care, and taking the time to look out for yourself and your own mental and emotional wellbeing, is actually crucial to maintaining healthy relationships and giving more to others in the long-run.
-It can also make you a better person, and one who feels happier and has an improved sense of wellbeing.
+It can also help eliminate negative thoughts and feelings and make you a better person, and one who feels happier and has an improved sense of wellbeing.
 By focusing on yourself, you’ll avoid burnout and be able to give even more.
+And that's pretty great, right?

 Ready to get started?
-Here are eight simple, effective ways to start focusing on yourself.
+Here are 11 simple, effective ways to start focusing on yourself—because you deserve all the self-compassion and self-respect in the world.

 1. Do something you’ve always wanted to do